 No matter what, always speak to a tax professional.
 Our advice (and Google’s) is incomplete and shouldn’t be used by itself when filing taxes.

 YouTube and Google AdSense are a complicated pair.
-But after reading this guide, hopefully, you understand how to optimize your ad revenue and make more money on YouTube - which is the ultimate dream for creators.
+But if you take this information and advice to heart, you'll have the power to optimize your ad revenue and make more money on YouTube.